ZehMatt/7dtd-WalkerSim2/Docs/sounds.md

 ## Sound Event Merging

 To keep performance smooth, WalkerSim intelligently merges nearby sound events.
-When multiple sounds happen close together:
+When a new sound happens:

+- If an existing sound event fits entirely inside the new one, it is swallowed by the new event
-- If sounds occur within 25 meters of each other, they merge into a single larger event
+- If the new sound occurs within 25 meters of an existing event and their radii differ by at most 5 meters, the two are merged
-- The merged event takes the longer duration of the two sounds
+- A merged event moves to the position and radius of the new sound and keeps the longer duration of the two
-- The radius grows to encompass both sound sources (up to a maximum of 500 meters)
-- The position shifts slightly toward the center of both sounds

 This creates realistic scenarios - for example, a prolonged firefight will create a large, sustained sound event rather than hundreds of tiny individual ones.